thegetty/artistryinbronze/content/largescalebronzes/1-plattner-gschwantler-vak.md

 Tracing a possible Greek original must be reconsidered in light of the different proportions and details of the two statues.
 Is it by chance that so many bronze specimens of this very type are preserved?
 In addition to the statues from Ephesos and Lošinj, the head now in the Kimbell Art Museum[^45] and even the basanite torso from Castel Gandolfo might be taken into consideration, as the material probably is meant to resemble bronze.
 The issue of the main view axis—determining the “front side” of the statue—can also be revisited with new evidence.
 The Campana reliefs show the athlete from the side, making his movement clearly understandable.
 In contrast, the preserved rectangular base plate from the Croatian athlete suggests a frontal view of the statue.

-Authors

-G. A. Plattner, K. Gschwantler
+— *G. A. Plattner, K. Gschwantler*

 ## 2. Restoration History and Stability Evaluation